jasoncarr0/moving_gc_arena/README.md

 This is a library for indexed regions supporting efficient garbage collection and (eventually) other traversal operations such as cloning.

 You should use this library if you want to keep a safe cyclic graph data structure, with simple, performant garbage collection.
-This library does not read the Rust stack, instead, roots are simply acquired resources, which can be used like any other resource.
-It compiles on stable 2018 Rust.
+This library does not read the Rust stack, instead, roots are acquired resources, which can be used like any other resource and dropped as normal.
+It compiles on stable 2018 Rust and contains only minimal unsafe code.

 You should not use this library if you need hard real-time guarantees for allocation enough that Vec is a problem (and can't manage to pre-allocate).
+In the current version, only single-threaded use is possible.

-Dereferencing indices uses a reference to the region itself, giving strong safety guarantees.
+Dereferencing indices uses a reference to the region, giving strong safety guarantees.
 Users are recommended to create wrappers for traversal if the ergonomics of this gets in the way.

 ## Details of features and limitations